paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ### Q7: How many doses were affected?

-68 million doses were administered during the provisional approval period when this three-tier monitoring framework (Cabinet policy → TGA Plan → AusVaxSafety delivery) was supposed to be operating.
+68 million doses were administered during the provisional approval period when this multi-tier monitoring framework was supposed to be operating: Cabinet policy → Commonwealth-State implementation agreements → TGA Safety Monitoring Plan → AusVaxSafety delivery.
 This represents approximately 94% of Australia's COVID-19 vaccine rollout.

+Victoria's Commonwealth-State implementation agreement (signed 19 February 2021, concurrently with TGA's Safety Monitoring Plan) established formal governance structures for vaccine rollout requiring documented implementation processes.
+This directly contradicts Senate testimony by senior TGA officials (9 October 2024) claiming safety monitoring was managed through "day-to-day processes" rather than systematic tracking against plan objectives—reinforcing the audit's central finding that enhanced monitoring required formal frameworks with traceable records, not ad hoc administration.

 ### Q8: What was the context for this vaccine deployment?